simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_16_object-select/object-select_ENU.md

 Select object
 ====================

-A "select" object is a Simplicity object whose table content is based on the result of an SQL query.
+A "select" object is a object whose table content is based on the result of an SQL query.
 The name of its table will be **select**.
 It is used to generate an SQL query of the select type and to obtain a result in a list.
 Like standard object lists, this list will be paginated.